-Overall, there has not been much pushback over the rule.
+Overall, there has not been much push back over the new Walking Working Surfaces rule.
 For the most part, it finally incorporates existing technology that many employers have utilized for some time.
 It also more closely aligns itself with current national consensus standards and industry best practices that are already in place.
 In some areas, the new rule adds more flexibility than the old standard by expanding the allowable methods for compliance.
 For example, the new rule finally allows general industry employers to rely on fall protection systems rather than relying solely on guardrails and physical barriers in many instances.

 Whether the new Walking Working Surfaces rule survives the efforts by the Trump Administration to stay and roll back the rules promulgated in the final days the Obama Administration still remains to be seen.
 Our suggestion is employers should not assume this rule will be rescinded; they should start working to achieve compliance now.

 We plan to provide more articles over the next month or so about each section, going into more details on the changes.
 But until then, here are the most significant changes to the Walking Working Surfaces rule.